Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 2. The relative path should be "/text/lists/{listId}/items/{itemId}?api-version=2022-12-30-preview".
 3. In the **listId** parameter, enter the ID of the list that you want to add (in our example, **1234**).
 4. In the **itemId** parameter, enter the ID of the term (in our example, **01** )
-5. In the **language** parameter, enter the Language code (ex. "en", "fr") or BCP 47 language tag (ex. "en-US").
+5. In the **language** parameter, enter the Language code (ex. "en", "fr") defined by BCP 47.
 If you did not mention the language code, by default, we will detect all supported languages. **For this release, we only support English.**
 6. Substitute [Endpoint] with your endpoint.
 7. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field.
 8. Enter the following JSON in the **Request body** field, for example: